 b.
-Layback is the position in which head and shoulders are leaning backwards with the back arched.
+Layback is an upright spin in which head and shoulders are leaning backwards facing the ceiling with the back arched.
 The position of the free leg is optional.
 The use of the toe stop is allowed.

 c.
-Sideways.
-The use of the toe stop is allowed.
+Split (Previously Upright Sideways): The use of the toe stop is allowed.
 The upright position must be clear.
 The free leg must have between 150° and 180° with the skating leg.